Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/08-ERDs-Resource-Associations-and-MongoDB/README.md

 1. Pinterest
 1. Airbnb
 1. Facebook
-1. The AppStore
+1. Apple App Store

-## Modeling these Associations in MongoDB (20 min)
+## Modeling Associations Using MongoDB (20 min)

 In a document-based database these **Resource Associations** are modeled in a few ways.
 Here they are ordered by frequency

 1. Reference Documents (very common)
-1. Value Associations (pretty common)
+2. Value Associations (pretty common)
-1. Embedded Documents (very rare)
+3. Embedded Documents (very rare)

 ### Reference Documents (very common)

 Very common for one-to-many and many-to-many associations.

-*Have Many/Belongs To* - Users have many posts, Posts belong to Users as "Author"
+*Have Many/Belongs To* - Users have many Posts, Posts belong to Users as "Author"

 ```js
 // USER HAS MANY POSTS
 {